BushelScript/BushelScript/WHAT_GETS_INSTALLED.md

       - `TypeSupport.scptd`
       - `Web.scptd`
     - …any other installed libraries…
-- Applications: `/Applications/`
-  - BushelScript Editor: `BushelScript Editor.app`
-- Command-line programs: `/usr/local/bin/`
+  - Background app responsible for GUI commands: `BushelGUIHost.app`
-  - Script runner and REPL: `bushelscript`
+  - Command line tool (script runner and REPL): `bushelscript`
+    - This is symlinked into the appropriate location when the user installs it in Preferences

 [AppleScript-stdlib]: https://github.com/BushelScript/applescript-stdlib